hasktorch/hasktorch/README.md

 These instructions apply both to NixOS and macOS or Ubuntu-like OSes' in which the `nix` package manager can be installed.

 The first thing to consider is that the Hasktorch `nix` derivations are large.
-For this reason, it is recommended to install and set up Cachix, e.g. via `nix-env -i cachix` or, on NixOS, in your `configuration.nix`.
+For this reason, it is recommended to install and set up Cachix, e.g. via `nix-env -iA cachix -f https://cachix.org/api/v1/install` or, on NixOS, directly in your `configuration.nix`.

 There are two relevant caches you want to use:

 ```sh